Skip the queue and step into an architectural wonder!

 {{ticket-block-triple}}

-It was constructed during the reign of Emperor Justinian I in 532 AD (6th century), and was designed to store water for the Great Palace of Constantinople and the surrounding areas.
-Its name ‘Basilica Cistern’ comes from a basilica that once stood above the cistern, so it’s not actually a religious building at all, merely named after what used to stand in its place.
+The ancient water reservoir is in the Sultanahmet district near the Hagia Sophia Mosque.
+It was constructed during the reign of Emperor Justinian I in 532 AD (6th century), and was designed to store water for the 'Great Palace of Constantinople' and the surrounding areas.
+Its name ‘Basilica Cistern’ comes from a basilica that once stood above the cistern, so it’s not actually a religious building at all, merely named after one that used to stand in its place.

 The building covers 9,800 square metres and has a capacity to hold 100,000 tons of water!
 It has 336 marble columns, each of which is 9 metres high and they are arranged in 12 rows in order to support the vaulted ceilings.
-Two of these columns feature carvings of Medusa heads as bases, which is an intriguing feature shrouded in myth and speculation as it appears that nobody actually knows why it was done!
+Two of these columns feature carvings of Medusa heads as bases, which is an intriguing feature shrouded in myth and speculation, as it appears that nobody actually knows why it was done!

 You can learn about how the cistern provided water for the area as you wander round and enjoy the relaxing ambiance of the incredible building.
-The dimly lit pathways and the lights in the water add to the atmosphere, as does the gentle noise of the water in the background.
+The dimly lit pathways and the lights reflecting in the water add to the atmosphere, as does the gentle noise of the water in the background.
 The vast columns just add to it's grandeur.
-You can also see the crying pillar with its carvings.
+You can also see the famous crying pillar with its carvings.
 Its said it was built to represent the slaves that lost their lives during the construction of the Basilica Cistern.